uhyeay2/AttendanceTracker/README.md

 ### Application Tests (Unit Testing w/ Moq)

 True Unit Testing will Mock Dependencies to ensure that a 'System Under Test' (SUT) is not testing any of its dependencies functionality, but instead only testing its own logic.
-The Tests for the Application layer are set up to Mock dependencies using the popular Moq framework.
+The tests for the Application layer are set up to Mock dependencies using the popular Moq framework.
+So basically, since the Application.Data.Tests project is already testing DataTransactions, we don't really call them in these tests.
+Instead we Mock those calls to set up specific scenarios so we can test that the Handlers act the way they're supposed to in different events.

+This xUnit Test Project is broken up into the following:

+- HandlerTests
+  - This is where the IHandler for each type of IRequest that the Api handles will be tested.
+  - Handler tests are split up into a separate namespace for each Feature, and one test class per Handler.
+  - Each HandlerTest will inherit from a base abstract class HandlerTest, which is used to reduce repeated code.
+- TestHelpers
+  - HandlerTest
+    - Each Handler Test will implement this abstract base class.
+    - This class provides Mock objects for the different dependencies used in the HandlerTests
+      - Such as Mock\<IDataAccess> and Mock\<IOrchestrator>
+    - This class also provided helper methods for doing Setup on Mocked objects.
+      - For example, instead of having to type _mockedObject.Setup(_ => _.ExecuteAsync(inputToReceive)).Returns(Task.FromResult(outputToReturn)), you would just call SetupExecute(input, output);

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)